Footer

-L. Franklin Gilliam (she/they) believes that, in a broken world, the vision and creativity of artists are critical to transformative systems change.
+L. Franklin Gilliam (they/she) believes that, in a broken world, the vision and creativity of artists are critical to transformative systems change.
 Gilliam’s combined experiences as an artist, educator, and strategist have led to a unique career defining the future of art, design, and learning.

 Gilliam’s creative practice is research-based and multidisciplinary.
 It has taken the form of film and video art, installation, game-events, and illustrated lectures.
 Gilliam’s projects explore the interplay between obsolete technology formats and the faulty transmission of historical knowledge and difference.
 Their projects have been screened and presented at the 1997 Whitney Biennial, the New Museum, Oberhausen Short Film Festival, and featured in Anäis Duplan’s BLACKSPACE: On the Poetics of an Afrofuture (2020).
 Gilliam’s role-playing game, Lesberation, premiered at New York University Game Center’s No Quarter exhibition in 2015.